FreeRADIUS/wiki.freeradius.org/version4/io.md

 require memory allocation take a `TALLOC_CTX *`.
 Freeing is done via talloc.

+## Thread Safety

+The IO layer is not thread-safe.
+That is, it is the callers responsbility to ensure that only one thread at a time uses the API.

 ### parse

 Takes a `CONF_SECTION` and returns a `fr_io_t *`.
 It does all